tus/tus-resumable-upload-protocol/protocol.md

 request and the number of bytes received and processed or stored during the current `PATCH` request.

-If the Client sends an `Expect` request-header field with the `100-continue` expectation, the Server SHOULD respond with the `100 Continue` status code before reading the request's body and sending the final response.

 Both, Client and Server, SHOULD attempt to detect and handle network errors predictably.
 They MAY do so by checking for read/write socket errors, as well as setting read/write timeouts.
 A timeout SHOULD be handled by closing the underlying connection.